Why Depression In Men Often Goes Unnoticed-đź’ś

 Key Takeaways

-- Anger, irritability, or physical symptoms like fatigue and pain are common symptoms of depression in men which make it more difficult to spot.
+• Anger, irritability, and physical issues like fatigue and pain are common signs of depression in men.
+This can make it harder to spot.

-- Social norms prevent many men from seeking help since men tend to hide their emotions and see vulnerability as weakness.
+• Social norms stop many men from seeking help.
+Many men hide their emotions and see vulnerability as weakness.

-- Untreated depression in men is common due to the stigma around mental health, increasing the risk of substance abuse and suicide.
+• Untreated depression in men is common.
+Mental health stigma often stops men from seeking help.
+This can raise the risk of substance abuse and suicide.

-- Taking advantage of professional support like therapy can encourage open conversation and be a key step towards healing depression.
+• Taking advantage of professional support like therapy can encourage open conversation and be a key step towards healing depression for the long term.

 Understanding Depression in Men

-Men and women display different symptoms when it comes to depression.
-Much of this is due to the social pressures that men are held to, which can mask signs of depression and make it much more difficult to diagnose.
+Men and women display different symptoms of depression.
+Much of this is due to social pressure on men.
+This pressure can hide signs of depression.
+It can also make depression harder to diagnose.

 How depression manifests differently in men

-Fatigue, headaches, back pain, and digestive issues are common physical symptoms that can be signs of clinical depression in men.
+Fatigue, headaches, back pain, and digestive issues are common physical symptoms.
+They can be signs of clinical depression in men.
 They may also experience feelings of sadness or a loss of interest in activities they normally enjoy.

 Men's mental health requires understanding beyond traditional stereotypes.